An awesome personal brand statement example jumps right out at you.

 Seven tips when writing a personal brand statement:

 - List your attributes.
 This may seem a little bit too simple, but when you are trying to find some quality or skill that only you and a few other people have it really helps a lot.
 The goal here is to find the one or two things that separate you from your competition and make you unique.
+If you look at any strong personal branding statement example you will find that this is a main focus.

 - Choose an audience.
 Creating a statement that is too broad and undirected at any particular group will most likely alienate many of your potential employers.
 Since the purpose of a personal brand statement is to briefly list your primary skills, it is necessary to target the industry where those skills are most useful.